It was a hell of weekend. Heather had a great day and I was as proud as a guy could be.

 Prior to the race we didn’t talk too much about times or placing but I knew Heather was hoping to go under 10 hours and to stand on the podium.

 IM CDA was an ideal race for Wurtele.
 The bike course was hard, the run flat and the weather cool.
-Opportunity met preparation and success was had.

 Now that she’s had that success I feel confident saying she’ll have a lot more and in the future it won’t mater if the bike is a roller coaster or a skillet.
-It won’t matter if it’s hotter than hell’s kitchen or driving sideways rain and the run could be through the Pyrenees.
+It won’t matter if it’s hotter than hell’s kitchen or driving sideways rain and the run could be through the

 I watched her intently standing on the shore waiting for the cannon.